![]() The No-Fly Zone: Fast train from London to Poole, then Condor Ferries from Poole to Jersey & Guernsey...

 Option 1, by fast ferry from Poole

-This is the fastest ferry option to the Channel Islands, using Condor Ferries wave-piercing trimaran Condor Liberation from Poole.
-A very comfortable & relaxed way to travel, although the slower train & ship option via Portsmouth can be slightly cheaper.
+This is the fastest ferry option to the Channel Islands, using a Condor Ferries from Poole to Guernsey or a DFDS Seaways fast ferry from Poole to Jersey.
+A comfortable & relaxed way to travel, although the slower train & ship option via Portsmouth can be cheaper (and offers a time-effective overnight option on many dates).

 London ► Jersey & Guernsey